Frank-spark/STM32-Firmware/README.md

    - JSON-based data exchange for control and monitoring.

 3. **Over-the-Wire Firmware Updates**:
-   - Firmware update using an SD card.
+   - Firmware update using onboard flash.
    - Hash validation to avoid unnecessary updates.
    - Automatic reboot into the updated application firmware.